ghcn345/Stock-Market-Prediction/README.md

 ## Sentimental Analysis

-Use NLP & Deep Learning to predict stock prices.
+Use NLP & Deep Learning to predict stock prices. \

+Count of tweets for the stock is calculated.\

+Sentiment of the stock is analyzed

 ## Frontend